We have lots of chicken manure

 The manure comes from our coops when we clean out.
 It is fresh and is mixed with their bedding of chopped rape straw.
 You can have as much or as little as you want.
 When you want more, just drop your bags off near the bins and we will sort it out for you.

-Composting with the manure
+How to do Composting with chicken manure

 Good composting is all about making your microbes happy.
 They require air and a little moisture.
 Keep the balance right and your heap will heat up quickly.
 Ours gets to 60 degrees in days.
-While it is in the heating up phase you will get enough ammonia off it to clear your nostrils and wake the dead if you get too close but this passes in a day or so.
+While it is in the heating up phase you will get enough ammonia off it to clear your nostrils and wake the dead if you get too close, but this passes in a day or so.
 Make sure you stir it regularly while composting to show those microbes where the next tasty morsels are and you are good to go.
 Once the heat dies down the worms will move in and the rest will just reduce to black gold in a few weeks.
 If you leave it composting for longer it will get even better.
 We don’t add anything else to our heap although you could add cardboard or shredded paper or veggie peelings or grass.
 Just mix it in and the manure will work its magic.
 Don’t let your heap get claggy, soggy or compacted is all we recommend.

 The Royal Horticultural Society have a good article on how to compost if you are in need of further information on this wonderful of processes.